bring/developer-site/_posts/2018-09-05-ship-shape.md

 ## Testing with Wiremock

-When we started out there were 2938 tests in The Shipping Guide.
+When we started out there were 2938 tests in the project.
 Some of these were integration tests that contacted live servers in our QA environments.
 This caused the tests to sometimes fail due to factors outside of our control.
-To be able to rapidly build and deploy the Shipping Guide we had to find a way to get rid of this dependence on external systems.
+To be able to rapidly build and deploy  we had to find a way to get rid of this dependence on external systems.
 There were previous attempts to do this via libraries like mockito but we felt it did not provide quite the functionality we needed.

 [Wiremock](http://wiremock.org/) is a tool that allows you to run it in proxy mode for recording communications between endpoint and then storing these recordings to have Wiremock act as a mock server.
 So rather than writing a bunch of Mockito code, we could point our integrations to the Wiremock server containing our recordings.
 This way we didn't have to write mock variants of our services and we could exercise the code up until the point where it left the server.
 This stabilized the build quite a lot and gave the developers more confidence in the tests.
-With the help of Wiremock we can now build and test The Shipping Guide without internet access, something which seemed far fetched at the beginning of this journey.
+With the help of Wiremock we can now build and test the project without internet access, something which seemed far-fetched at the beginning of this journey.

 ## Getting rid of dependencies